qcjames53/AJM-RouteSummaries/README.md

 A Python software solution for summarizing ridership statistics from bus routes.
 The program uses two Microsoft Excel workbooks as input and ouputs five summaries to an Excel workbook, each summary focusing on various statistics.
 This is a proprietary project, written for AJM & Associates LLC.

 ## Using The Program
-This section of documentation is incomplete and will be updated as the program is developed.

-Currently, the program is launched by running the python script 'MainUI.py'.
+Launch the application by running the python script 'MainUI.py'.

 Note that this program has the following dependencies:
 * [Python 3.9.5](https://www.python.org/downloads/release/python-395/)